12 Tips to a Happier and Healthier Birth

 6. Don’t Lie Down

 Lying down is the most uncomfortable position to be in during labor.
 Ever.
 Because of gravity, the baby’s head is then pushing on your back causing your contractions to become more intense and painful.
 When you are standing upright and moving, you are using gravity to your advantage because then baby’s head is pressing on your cervix, which is helping you dilate more and speeding up your labor.
-Movement also helps widen your pelvis, which allows your baby’s head to drop lower.
+Movement also helps widen your pelvis, which allows your baby’s head to drop lower in your pelvis.
 So get up out of that bed!
-You will feel so much better than laying there.
+This will feel so much better than laying on the bed.